bfansports/google_cloud_ci_cd_service_account_generator/README.md

 # Google Cloud CI/CD Service Account Generator

-This Terraform project generates Google Cloud service account keys for each Firebase project and uploads them to an S3 bucket.
+This Terraform project generates Google Cloud service account keys for each Firebase project and uploads them to SSM Parameter Store.
 Those API keys will be used by the CI/CD pipeline to access the Firebase projects.

 ## Getting started